mhydock/DERPS/DERPS Core/01 - Getting Started.md

 A character's _Lineage_ is their species, subspecies, mystical origin, etc. _Lineage_ can impart certain bonuses and penalties based on anatomical / metaphysical morphology.
 Examples include a negative modifier to strength for diminutive _Lineages_, or a positive modifier to wisdom for long-lived _Lineages_.
 Some _Lineages_ are hybrids of other _Lineages_, and as such may benefit or suffer from positive and negative modifiers from both of their parents.

-Aside from simple mechanical differences, _Lineages_ can also provide flavor and substance to a _Player Character_.
-For instance, a sentient automata may be a curiosity, if not a minor celebrity, in a village of gnome engineers, but be ostracized and loathed in a commune of elvish druids.
+Aside from simple mechanical differences, _Lineages_ can also provide flavor and substance to a charater's narrative.
+A character of a certain lineage may be discriminated against in some locales, but celebrated in others.
 It is a good idea to discuss your character's _Lineage_ with your _Game Master_ before you begin your campaign, to ensure that your character's _Lineage_ suits the setting, and to establish expectations.

 > **Lineage and Culture**
 >